Politics of Libya under Muammar Gaddafi: Political parties and elections

 Political parties were banned by the Prohibition of Party Politics Act Number 71 of 1972, including Hizb ut-Tahrir.
 The establishment of non-governmental organizations (NGOs) was allowed under the Association Act of 1971.
 As they are required to conform to the goals of the revolution, however, the number of NGOs in Libya was small in comparison with neighboring countries.
 Unions did not exist as such.
 However, the numerous professional associations were integrated into the state structure as a third pillar, along with the People's Congresses and Committees, though they did not have the right to strike.
-Professional associations sent delegates to the General People's Congress, where they have a representative mandate.
+Professional associations sent delegates to the General People's Congress, where they had a representative mandate.

 The General People's Congress (Mu'tammar al-sha'ab al 'âmm) consisted out of circa 2700 representatives of the Basis People's Congresses.

 Before Gaddafi's coup, general elections were held in the 1950s and 1960s.
 Although political parties contested the 1952 elections, they were subsequently banned, and all other elections were carried out on a non-partisan basis.